 About San Ignacio Town

 San Ignacio Town began as a logging camp in the late 1800’s, since then it’s grown up quite a bit.
 San Ignacio holds the title of Belize’s second largest city and has a whopping 20’000 residents.
 You can find hotels that range from 15us to 4 stars with tennis courts.
+Many are located in the center of town, San Ignacio Belize Hotels can be even on the outskirts of town.
 Food goes from nice restaurants to street carts serving up tacos, tamales and garnaches.
 Most things you may want or need can be bought here, so there is no need to try to bring ever toiletry or medicine you think you could ever possibly need.